Jerry Lalrinzuala: Chennaiyin

 After impressing Chennaiyin's first-team staff in pre-season, he was included in the squad for the season.
 He made his professional debut for the team on 2 October 2016 in their opening match against Atlético de Kolkata.
 He came on as a 73rd-minute substitute for Nallappan Mohanraj as Chennaiyin drew the match 2–2.

 On 13 October 2016, in only his third appearance of his career, Lalrinzuala was awarded the "Emerging Player of the Match" award after Chennaiyin's 2–0 victory over Goa.
 Lalrinzuala then earned the first assist of his career on 23 October against Pune City.
 His long-ball to Jeje Lalpekhlua was lobbed into the net by the India international as Chennaiyin went on to draw the match 1–1.
 He was then awarded his second "Emerging Player of the Match" award in the next match against Kerala Blasters.
 Chennaiyin drew that match 0–0 as Lalrinzuala ended his first month as a professional playing six matches and starting four of them.

 On 1 December 2016, after a rocky November, Lalrinzuala ended his first professional season with Chennaiyin by scoring his first professional goal from a free-kick in the 4th minute of their match against Goa.
-The goal gave Chennaiyin a 1–0 lead, which unfortunately ended with Chennaiyin losing 5–4.
+The goal gave Chennaiyin a 1–0 lead, which ended with Chennaiyin losing 5–4.
 Despite the defeat, Lalrinzuala was still praised for his performance and also earned his fourth Emerging Player of the Match award for the season.

 At the end of the season, Lalrinzuala was given plenty of praise for his performances with Chennaiyin.
 Chennaiyin assistant coach Syed Sabir Pasha stated "Jerry is a boy with natural talent.
 I know him from a very long time and knew about his quality.
 He impressed Marco from the very first day of training.
 He has a great left foot and is very comfortable on the ball.
 He has improved his defending but most importantly he is a humble boy with great character.
 Even when he makes mistakes, he is not scared to continue playing his game.
 This is a very important attribute to have.
 He has a very bright future."

 The accolades continued to come in for Lalrinzuala as he was awarded the ISL Emerging Player of the Season award after the ISL final on 18 December.